-Objective What It Rewards Why We Pay Base Salary Provide fixed cash compensation that reflects the individual's experience, responsibility and expertise Accomplishment of day-to-day job responsibilities, taking into account individual performance and retention considerations Market competitiveness; attract and retain our people Objective What It Rewards Why We Pay Performance Incentive Plan (annual bonus incentive plan) Provide performance-based, short- term cash compensation relative to the achievement of pre-set individual and Company's objectives and performance, based on a payout range of 0-200% Achievement of specific pre-set performance thresholds related to safety, financial, operational and strategic objectives Direct incentive to achieve the Company's safety, financial, operational, growth and strategic objectives for the year Long-Term Compensation (LTC) for high level executives Provide awards that align the interests of our executives with those of our Stockholders over the long term Share price growth, dividend performance and attainment of long- term financial goals Directly links NEOs' interests with those of Stockholders and AES' long-term financial performance
+Objective What It Rewards Why We Pay Base Salary Provide fixed cash compensation that reflects the individual's experience, responsibility and expertise Accomplishment of day-to- day job responsibilities, taking into account individual performance and market considerations Market competitiveness; attract and retain our NEOs Performance Incentive Plan (annual bonus incentive plan) Provide performance-based, short- term cash compensation relative to the achievement of pre-set objectives and performance, based on a payout range of 0-200% Achievement of specific pre- set performance thresholds related to safety, financial, operational and strategic objectives Direct incentive to achieve the Company's safety, financial, and strategic objectives for the year.
+Long-Term Compensation (LTC) for high level executives Provide awards that align the interests of our executives with those of our Stockholders over the long term Share price growth, attainment of long- term financial and ESG goals, and dividend performance.
+Directly links NEOs' interests with those of Stockholders and AES' long-term financial performance